-To prevent atrocities against women and children, the state home department launched Nirbhaya Kerala Surakshitha Kerala programme on a pilot basis in the city on August 1, 2014.
-For implementing the project, 120 women volunteers had recruited from 74 divisions in the Kochi corporation.
-The volunteers were selected from 200 applicants after an interview by a panel comprising lawyer, police officer, doctor, psychologist and a social worker.
+To prevent abuse against women and children, the Kerala Home department launched ‘Nirbhaya Kerala - Surakshitha Kerala programme’ on a pilot basis in the city on 1st August 2014.
+For implementing the project, 120 women volunteers were recruited from 74 divisions in the Kochi Corporation.

-Nirbhaya autorickshaws and taxi
+Nirbhaya autorickshaws and taxis

 The 24 / 7 women-friendly Autorickshaws / Taxis aim at helping women who travel, particularly during late hours after work.
-Under this scheme a selected number of Autorikshaws / Taxis will be identified thru a rigorous selection and verification process and they will be designated as Nirbhaya Autos / Taxis in all the Stands.
+Under this scheme a selected number of Autorikshaws / Taxis will be identified through a rigorous selection and verification process and they will be designated as Nirbhaya Autos / Taxis in all the Stands.
 To identify women-friendly autorickshaws, the facility will have large stickers which will be displayed as the logo of the service, with the name Nirbhaya Auto / Taxi, as displayed above.